qAIRa/qAIRaMapAPI-OpenSource/README.md

 If you're encountering some oddities in the API, here's a list of resolutions to some of the problems you may be experiencing.

 Why am I getting a 404?
 The request could not be understood by the server due to malformed syntax.
-The client should not repeat the request without modifications
+The client should not repeat the request without modifications.
+I recommend you to see the response message it could be something like this: {"error":"No target qhawax_name in given json"}

 Why am I getting a 405?